nasa/MLMCPy/docs/modular_separate_files_example.rst

 Note that if custom file names are not given to the ``store_model_inputs_to_run_for_each_level`` method, a standard file name of ``levelX_inputs.txt`` (where X is the level) will be generated.

-Step 5: Initialize models; generate model outputs for each level
+Step 2: Generate model outputs for each level
 ---------------------------------------------------------------

+This step takes place in a separate file, and can be found in the MLMCPy repo:
+(``/MLMCPy/examples/spring_mass/from_model/run_mlmc_spring_mass_step2.py``)

-This step takes place in a separate file, begin by importing the needed Python modules and initialize the SpringMassModel class that defines the spring mass numerical integrator:
+Begin by importing the needed Python modules and initialize the SpringMassModel class that defines the spring mass numerical integrator:

 .. code-block:: python